 Three Policies

-Master's Program (Master's Thesis Course/Nurse Specialist Course) Three Policies
+Three policies for the Master's Program (Master's Thesis Course and Specialist Nurse Course)

 Completion Recognition Policy (Diploma Policy)